List of characters in the Breaking Bad franchise: Group Leader

+Cal and Lars Lindholm

+Calvin "Cal" and Laurentius "Lars" Lindholm (played by Daniel Spenser Levine and Steven Levine respectively) are twin brothers and skateboarders who run scams in which they pretend to be hit by cars while skating and demand money.
+They try to scam Jimmy this way but he is not fooled.
+Jimmy later plans to scam Betsy Kettleman in an attempt to convince her use his legal services and enlists Cal and Lars, but the skateboarders end up trying to scam another woman instead, who turns out to be Tuco Salamanca's grandmother.
+This leads to Tuco capturing Jimmy and the duo and breaking the skateboarders' legs after Jimmy persuades him not to kill them.

 Donald Margolis

 Donald Margolis (played by John de Lancie) is Jane's father.
 He owns the building his daughter managed for him.
 He sent Jane to rehab once before and goes with her to recovery meetings.
 Donald becomes furious when he discovers that his daughter is back on heroin, suspecting Jesse is at fault (in fact, it is the other way around; she initiated Jesse to heroin, although they are both enabling each other).
 He nearly calls the police but relents when Jane promises to go back into rehab.
 Depressed, he goes to a bar and strikes up a conversation with a stranger about the heartache of raising children—that stranger turns out to be Walter White, who has recently been blackmailed by Donald's daughter Jane, although he does not realize the coincidence at the moment.
 Donald's words inspire Walter to help Jesse get clean from heroin.
 Walt returns to Jesse's apartment and witnesses Jane choking to death on her vomit while intoxicated on heroin.
 Heartbroken, Donald is present when the paramedics remove Jane's body and hardly reacts to Jesse's presence.
 A month later, he returns to work as an air traffic controller while still distraught and causes a mid-air collision of two airplanes just above Albuquerque.
 The collision kills 167 people—which explains the recurring images in the Season 2 flash-forwards of a burned pink teddy bear floating in Walter's pool.
-Shortly after the incident, Walter hears via his in-car radio that Margolis is rushed to the hospital after a self-inflicted gunshot wound; however, Walt turns the radio off before Margolis' fate is revealed.
+Shortly after the incident, Walter hears via his in-car radio that Margolis is rushed to the hospital after a self-inflicted gunshot wound; however, Walt turns the radio off before Margolis's fate is revealed.
 Later on, in the episode "Fly", Walter recalls that unlikely sequence of events, telling Jesse about the encounter at the bar (he only realized that this man was Jane's father after he saw him on the news following the disaster), and wonders about the possible meaning of the coincidence.